Myashka/Myashka/README.md

 ### Hi there 👋, my name is Alexey
 ##### I am ML Engineer from Saint-Petersburg.
 Currently studying in ITMO University.
-I'm interested in neural networks
+I'm interested in neural networks and yummy RAF :)

 Skills: Python / PyTorch / SciPy / Sklearn